STEllAR-GROUP/rostam-docs/slurm/run.md

 ## Running MPI Jobs

-There three ways to launch an MPI applicatioin using SLURM:
+There three ways to launch an MPI application using SLURM:
 1. Slurm directly launches the tasks and performs initialization of communications through the PMI2 or PMIx APIs.
 (Supported by most modern MPI implementations.)
 1. Slurm creates a resource allocation for the job and then `mpirun` launches tasks using Slurm's infrastructure (older versions of OpenMPI).
 1. Slurm creates a resource allocation for the job and then mpirun launches tasks using some mechanism other than Slurm, such as SSH (Not recommended).